dmgolembiowski/RustyKitchen/README.md

 # RustyKitchen
 This might be my new "thing".

-Resume reading on page 217/618 https://dgolembiowski.com/Academia/Books/Programming/The_Rust_Programming_Language.pdf The_Rust_Programming_Language.pdf
+Resume reading on page 217/618

 To do:
 Get the implementation for Generics/.../src/lib.rs